zunique90/simple_shell/README.md

-Simple Shell program  - by Thinker Q and Charles Ezebuike
+Simple Shell program  - by Jokomba Quyum and Charles Ezebuike

 The aim of this project is to write a Simple Unix Command Line interpreter using C programming Language